 The project is located within the MSHCP survey area for burrowing owl.
 Therefore, a burrowing owl habitat assessment was conducted pursuant to the Burrowing Owl Survey Instructions for the Western Riverside Multiple Species Habitat Conservation Plan Area (WRCRCA 2006).
-The project area and 500-foot buffer contain suitable burrows, prey species, and habitat to support this species.
+The project area contains prey species and suitable habitat to support this species, and suitable burrows were identified within the 500-foot buffer.
 Due to the presence of suitable habitat, four breeding season surveys following the guidelines developed for the MSHCP were conducted.
 Although burrows were observed on-site and within the 500-foot buffer, no burrowing owls or sign were observed during these focused surveys.

 A pre-construction survey is required within 30 days prior to ground disturbance to ensure no burrowing owls have entered the site to avoid direct take of burrowing owls, if present.
 The survey will include all areas where suitable habitat is present within the survey area.
-Additionally, if burrowing owls have colonized the project area prior to the initiation of construction, the project proponent shall immediately inform the Wildlife Agencies and the WRCRCA.
+Additionally, if burrowing owls have colonized the project prior to the initiation of construction, the project proponent shall immediately inform the Wildlife Agencies and the WRCRCA.
 Approval of a Burrowing Owl Protection and Relocation Plan by the Wildlife Agencies prior to initiating ground disturbance would be required.
 Translocation of any owls present on-site would be required to occur within the non-breeding season.
 With implementation of the 30-day preconstruction survey and the Burrowing Owl Protection and Relocation Plan, if warranted, impacts to burrowing owl, including possible take of active nests, would be avoided.